microsoft/vscode-docs/release-notes/latest.md

 The followings improvements enable VS Code to support remote debugging (which includes debugging into a Docker container):

+* The `attach` launch configuration now supports an `address` attribute where a remote host can be specified.
+Please note that remote debugging is only supported on recent versions of Node.js (>= 4.x).
 * The `attach` launch configuration now supports a `localRoot` and a `remoteRoot` attribute that can be used to map paths between a local VS Code project and a (remote) Node.js folder.
 This works even locally on the same system or across different operating systems.
-* The `attach` launch configuration now supports an `address` attribute where a remote host can be specified.
-Please note that remote debugging is only supported on recent versions of Node.js (>= 4.x).
+VS Code uses these paths in the following way: whenever a code path needs to be converted from the remote Node.js to a local VS Code path, the `remoteRoot` path is stripped off the path and replaced by `localRoot`.
+For the reverse conversion the `localRoot` path is replaced by the `remoteRoot`.

+## Node.js Debugger: "--nolazy" option not automatically added

+In order to ensure that breakpoints are hit reliably, VS Code automatically adds the `--nolazy` option when launching Node.js.
+With the advent of Node.js alternatives that do not support this options (e.g. Chakra), we've removed this automatic behavior.
+So if you see that breakpoints are not hit reliably in Node.js, please verify that your launch config sets the `--nolazy` via the `runtimeArgs` attribute.

 ## Mono debugger: Support for VS Code Debug Console